 Malak sat on the wagon seat next to Dwarven merchant out of Silverhall.
 The Dwarf’s red beard had streaks of white and gray interwoven throughout as it dipped below his knees and then looped back up to where he had tucked it into his belt.
 A birch wood pipe sat lazily to one side of his mouth as he talked to the lad and puffed away on some Orium leaf.
 Malak’s bronze skin glinted in the sunlight as he leaned forward with the reins of the wagon.
 The Dwarf, Drogo, showed him how to guide the horses along the road.

-The boy stopped and looked towards the trees as a cry was carried along on the breeze that had picked up.
+The boy stopped and looked towards the trees as a sudden cry rippled from the woods carried along on the breeze that had picked up.
 It was distant and fleeting at first.
 Tristan didn’t think much of it as Brutus snatched the stick from his hand and bounded off across the field and back to the caravan.
 Tristan turned back to the trees for a moment, staring past the gargantuan tree trunks that seemed older than time itself.
-The towered into the noon day sun and Tristan did his best to see their tops but to no avail.
+They towered into the noon day sun and Tristan did his best to see their tops but to no avail.
 The dog barked at him and Tristan spun around to see Brutus under the third wagon wagging his tail.

 Tristan giggled and he took off after the dog.
 As he came up toward the wagons he glanced over at his brother Malak, “Come on Malak, come play!”
 He smiled and ran between the wagons.